pingidentity/terraform-provider-davinci/docs/resources/application_flow_policy.md

 Optional:

 - `flow_id` (String) Identifier of the flow that this policy will use.
-- `success_nodes` (List of String) List of node ids used by analytics for tracking user interaction.
+- `success_nodes` (List of String) A list of node ids used by analytics for tracking user interaction.
 - `version_id` (Number) Version of the flow that this policy will use.
-Use -1 for latest
+Use `-1` for the latest version.
 - `weight` (Number) If multiple flows are specified, the weight determines the probability of the flow being used.
-This must add up to 100
+The weights across all policy flows must add up to `100`.

 ## Import